 - Check your class notes to see if they are live stream, in-person, or completely online.

 - Watch this video for a walk-through of your student self-service account.

-Be sure to make payment arrangements prior to the first day of class to avoid being dropped from your course(s).
+To avoid being dropped from your course(s), make payment arrangements at least a week prior to the first day of class.
 You can find tuition due dates and other important dates on the Academic Calendar.